rlktradewright/tradebuild-platform/Docs/UserGuides/CommandLineUtilities/PlaceOrders/PlaceOrders.md

 Note that a price is considered to be 'more aggressive' than another price if it has a greater likelihood of being filled, and 'less aggressive' if it has a lesser likelihood of being filled.
+Thus for a 'buy' order, a higher price is more aggressive than a lower price, and conversely for a 'sell' order.

 Price specifications are not processed until immediately before an order is actually placed with the broker.